Siege of Belgrade (1688)

-The siege of Belgrade was a successful attempt by Imperial Habsburg troops under the command of the Elector of Bavaria Maximilian II Emanuel to capture the city of Belgrade from the Ottoman Empire.
-The capture took place on 6 September 1688, after a month of siege, during the Great Turkish War (1683–1699).
-By conquering Belgrade, the Imperialists gained an important strategic outpost, as the city had been the Ottoman's chief fortress in Europe, for more than a century and a half.
-The Turks recaptured it two years later only to lose it again to Eugene of Savoy in 1717.
+The siege of Belgrade was a successful attempt by Habsburg troops under the command of the Elector of Bavaria Maximilian II Emanuel to capture the city of Belgrade from the Ottoman Empire.
+Part of the Great Turkish War (1683–1699), the siege lasted a month and culminated in the capture of the city on 6 September 1688.
+By conquering Belgrade, Habsburg forces gained an important strategic outpost, as the city had been the Ottoman's chief fortress in Europe for more than a century and a half.
+The Ottomans recaptured the city two years later, in October 1690.
+In 1693, Habsburg forces attempted to capture the city again, but failed.

 Background

 The Ottoman Empire suffered several major defeats at war with the Holy League, which significantly contributed to development of the crisis that resulted with the deposition of sultan Mehmed IV to advance into Ottoman territory.
 The Holy League decided to use this crisis to attack the Ottoman Empire.
-One of the main goals was the capture of Belgrade, one of the strongest Ottoman strongholds in Europe at that time.
+One of the main goals was the capture of Belgrade, one of the strongest Ottoman strongholds in Europe at that time, and also an important administrative, economic and cultural center.